 A person who suffers from a major depressive disorder (sometimes also referred to as clinical depression or simply depression) must either have a depressed mood or a loss of interest or pleasure in daily activities consistently for at least a 2 week period.
 This mood must represent a change from the person’s normal mood.
 Social, occupational, educational or other important functioning must also be negatively impaired by the change in mood.
 For instance, a person who has missed work or school because of their depression, or has stopped attending classes altogether or attending usual social engagements.

 A depressed mood caused by substances (such as drugs, alcohol, medications) is not considered a major depressive disorder, nor is one which is caused by a general medical condition.
 Major depressive disorder generally cannot be diagnosed if a person has a history of manic, hypomanic, or mixed episodes (e.g., a bipolar disorder) or if the depressed mood is better accounted for by schizoaffective disorder and is not superimposed on schizophrenia, a delusion or psychotic disorder.
-Typically the diagnosis of major depression is also not made if the person is grieving over a significant loss in their lives (see note on bereavement below).

 Clinical depression is characterized by the presence of the majority of these symptoms: